Ukraine has shown US a viable peace deal – but can Trump shake off Putin’s influence?

 Russia doesn’t like the way Kyiv has managed to get into the conversation over its own future, nor the way Zelensky’s team have managed to manoeuvre the plan towards its side.

-On Monday, Moscow had rejected the Ukrainian-European 19 point plan for peace outright and “completely unconstructive”.
+On Monday, Moscow had rejected the Ukrainian-European 28-point plan for peace outright as “completely unconstructive”.

 But it is Putin who Trump sees as the ringmaster and who will likely whip the US back towards the Russian line.